 Additional information regarding the Foundations Block is available at Foundations Block.

 To be eligible for admission to Professional Education, students must pass COMM 110 (with "C"/"S" or better) or be concurrently enrolled in Communication/speech or its equivalent.
 Waivers or substitutions for COMM 110 must be on official forms and signed by the Communication Department for typical undergraduates.
 Students who hold a bachelor's degree can obtain official approval from their licensure advisor.

 NOTE: Communication/Speech is not an admission eligibility requirements for Dual Licensure- Early Childhood

 Concurrent enrollment means that you are currently taking the course - not pre-registered!
 (NOTE: Students accepted into Professional Education while enrolled in Communication (or Speech) must successfully complete Communication with a "C"/"S" or better.
 Failure to do so will result in removal from Professional Education and pre-registered courses requiring Professional Education admission will be dropped.)

 See the University Catalog/Schedule of Classes for information about waivers, if applicable.

 Students are required to maintain a 2.75 GPA based on a minimum of 40 credits or a 2.75 GPA on all credits furnished for those who hold a baccalaureate degree.
 (2.75 GPA on 30 credits for Early Childhood majors.)
-This is the COMBINED Cumulative GPA found toward the middle of the Advising Report (AR).
-Combined cumulative GPA refers to all credits earned undergraduate and graduate from a four year institution.
+This is the COMBINED Cumulative GPA found toward the beginning of the Academic Advisement Report (AAR).
+Combined cumulative GPA refers to all credits earned either as an undergraduate and graduate from student at any post-secondary institution.

 All initial licensure programs except Early Childhood: A minimum of 40 credits must be completed prior to applying to Professional Education.